Clifftech123/NavigIT-server/README.md

 ## Contact

 Have questions or suggestions?
-Feel free to reach out to us at [your-email@example.com](mailto:your-email@example.com).
+Feel free to reach out to us at [Click Here](mailto:IGoogleAuthService).